quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part45_5.4_Quaternions.md

 An oriented bounding box (OBB) is a cuboid that has been oriented so as to align in some logical way with the object it bounds.
 Typically, an OBB aligns with the local-space axes of the object.

 Because an OBB can be aligned differently from world space, testing whether a point lies within an OBB often involves transforming the point into the OBB's "aligned" coordinate system and then using an AABB intersection test as presented above.
-To transform a point \( P \) into the OBB's local coordinate system:
+To transform a point $P$ into the OBB's local coordinate system:
 1. Calculate the transformation matrix that aligns the local axes of the OBB with the world space.
 2. Apply this transformation to the point.

 :p How do you check if a point is inside an oriented bounding box (OBB)?
 ??x
-To check if a point \( P \) is within an oriented bounding box (OBB), first transform the point into the OBB's local coordinate system, and then use the AABB intersection test as described previously.
+To check if a point $P$ is within an oriented bounding box (OBB), first transform the point into the OBB's local coordinate system, and then use the AABB intersection test as described previously.

 For example, in C++:
 ```cpp